Ivo-Balbaert/The_Way_to_Jai/book/19_Working_with_Strings.md

 Also notice that `Newstring` is the exact same definition as `Array_View_64`.
 A variable of type string is in fact an _array view_, where the data is an array of u8  (written as []u8), which is NOT '0'-terminated.

-This is in contrast to a C-string, which is '0' terminated, and has the Jai type *u8.
-Jai strings are much more safe than C strings, because they store their length (count), so manipulations of the string can be bounds-checked.

-To make it easier to communicate with C, constant Jai strings like `greeting :: "Hello"` are constructed by the compiler with a '0'-termination.
 String constants can be implicitly cast to *u8 or *s8, but `y := "Hello"` cannot be cast implicitly to *u8.

 ## 19.2 Some basic operations on bytes